Officials Scramble To Contain Coronavirus Outbreaks In South Korea, Iran And Italy

 The U.S. State Department raised its travel advisory for South Korea to "exercise increased caution," the second of four levels, in response to the coronavirus outbreak in the country.

-In Italy, officials reported a surge in cases, including two deaths, prompting officials in the country's north to issue warnings urging residents to stay at home.
+In Italy, officials reported a surge in cases, including three deaths, prompting officials in the country's north to issue warnings urging residents to stay at home.

+Health officials said the death toll rose to three on Sunday after an elderly cancer patient became infected.

-Ten towns in the Lombardy region were placed on lockdown, with schools, businesses and train stations closed and scheduled public events canceled.
+Ten towns in the Lombardy region and one in Veneto were placed on lockdown, with schools, businesses and train stations closed and scheduled public events canceled.

 People in affected towns are being asked not to leave unless they are granted special permission, as health officials scramble to contain the sudden jump in cases.